MonaLam87/Weak-DBA/learning-weak-dba/README.md

 The experiments use two main sets wDBAs:

-- `wdba/` – Randomly generated weak DBA samples created for our experiments.
+- `wdba/` – Randomly generated wDBA samples created for our experiments, the scripts for generating the random wDBAs can be found on the [GitHub page](https://github.com/MonaLam87/Weak-DBA) (under `generate-random-wdba/`).
-- `BenchmarkSamples/` – weak DBA obtained by converting DFA benchmarks from the [Automata Wiki](https://automata.cs.ru.nl/Downloads).
+- `BenchmarkSamples/` – wDBA obtained by converting DFA benchmarks from the [Automata Wiki](https://automata.cs.ru.nl/Downloads).

 ---

 ## File Input Format

 All automata are written in the `.ba` format.
-Below is an example of a small automaton with 3 states and 2 letters:
+Below is an example of a small automaton with 3 states ([0],[1] and [2]) and 3 letters (a, b and c):

 ```
 [0]